firestar300/overlapping-marker-spiderfier-woosmap/README.md

 # Overlapping Marker Spiderfier for Woosmap

 Extension to add overlapping marker spiderfier on Woosmap.
 Spiderify markers on Woosmap using marker overlays.
-Note it does not create the spiderfication in the canvas but on a overlay on top of the canvas.
+Note it does not create the spiderification in the canvas but on an overlay on top of the canvas.
 This uses [`woosmap.map.Marker()`](https://developers.woosmap.com/products/map-api/guides/markers/) to create markers and spider legs.

-Spiral/Circle positioning logic taken from and credits goes to [jawj/OverlappingMarkerSpiderfier](https://github.com/jawj/OverlappingMarkerSpiderfier).
+Spiral/Circle positioning logic taken from and credits go to [jawj/OverlappingMarkerSpiderfier](https://github.com/jawj/OverlappingMarkerSpiderfier).

 ## Examples